Understanding Headless Architecture: Benefits, Use Cases, APIs, Best Practices and Challenges

 - Support.
 A headless service MUST offer above-average support.
 It loops back to reputation.

 - Webhooks.
-Last but not least, the service you pick MUST be flexible and customizable and work seamlessly with your other systems and services.
+Lastly, your chosen service MUST be flexible, customizable, and integrated with your other systems and services.

 Special note on Webhooks: Webhooks are keys in a headless architecture.